joshmu/ts-swarm/README.md

 Otherwise, for more examples please refer to the original openai repo: [swarm](https://github.com/openai/swarm)

 The primary goal of Swarm is to showcase the handoff & routines patterns explored in the [Orchestrating Agents: Handoffs & Routines cookbook](https://cookbook.openai.com/examples/orchestrating_agents)

+## Roadmap

+- [ ] Support streaming
+- [ ] Remove the requirement to pass an agent list to the Swarm constructor
+- [ ] Reduce the public api: Remove the requirement of the transferToAgent util
+- [ ] Reduce the public api: Do we need the Swarm constructor at all?
+- [ ] Add more examples, because that's the best way to learn
+- [ ] Providing agentic design pattern examples and architecture flows
+- [ ] Add more tests

 ## Contributing